HTML Tables

 </table>

-The only difference in code of two tables is just:
+The only difference in the code of the two tables is just:

 border=”1”